 So, if your child is absent for any reason it is important to inform the school as soon as possible.
 If your child is ill, a telephone call to the office on the first day of absence would be appreciated, which will be noted and passed to the class teacher.
 This will need to be followed up with a letter on your child's return to school please.

 Late arrivals will be noted in the late book as usual, but parents will be required to complete the book giving full details including the reason for the late arrival.
 Children arriving late without an appropriate reason will be marked as an unauthorised absence.

 Whilst we do not expect children to come to school when ill, we do expect to see them before and after a medical appointment, i.e. there is no reason for them to be kept at home for the whole day if they have a dental appointment at 11 a.m.

 Not only is this not a good habit to get the children into, it is both disruptive to the child and the class as a whole.
 A number of children are continually late.
 If they arrive after the register closes, they are then marked as absent for that session.

-Close monitoring of attendance and lateness is embedded; individual parents will be invited to discuss any difficulties with me or Miss Meyler, a member of our Rainbow (Well-Being) Team, in order to improve the situation.
+Close monitoring of attendance and lateness is embedded; individual parents will be invited to discuss any difficulties with Mrs Lambirth or Mrs Amos, a member of our Rainbow (Well-Being) Team, in order to improve the situation.

 Thank you very much for your support.